TheF7ame/discord-pollbot/README.md

 The bot uses JSON configuration files to define these poll settings, making it easy to add or modify poll types without changing the core code.

+> **Cloud Version Available**: A Google Cloud Platform version of this bot is available in the `gcp-version` branch.
+> The cloud version utilizes:
+> - Google Cloud Run for serverless deployment
+> - Cloud SQL (PostgreSQL) for database
+> - Cloud Storage for configuration files
+> - Secret Manager for secure credentials management

 ## Features

 - Support for multiple Discord servers simultaneously